My 5 best productivity tips for small business owners

 The pandemic era has threatened that model for more than 18 months, but there are some best practices I’ve found that still break through the threat of distraction and overwhelm to help me stay on track.

-If you’re looking for more productivity and efficiency in 2022, I hope these five strategies will work for you, too.
+If you’re looking for more productivity and efficiency in your business life, I hope these five strategies will work for you, too.

 Business owner planning for new year